-Chocolate lover’s rejoice.
+Chocolate lovers, rejoice.
 I mean sing it out!
-These brownie variations will knock your socks off and feed your chocolate fix like nothing else.
+These box brownie recipe hacks will knock your socks off and feed your chocolate fix like nothing else.

 Sometimes I just want to grab a box mix from the pantry and make those nostalgic tasting brownies.
 And sometimes I want that easy fix with a kick!

 From fresh fruit and toasty coconut, to s'mores and mint, I souped up the mix and made history...well, I mean brownies.
 It's easy, you can do it in a flash.